Part three of the luxury travel trailer series.

 All those things contribute to having a great off-grid environment for that increased freedom and ability to travel.

 With the ongoing impact of COVID our world is changing at a rapid pace.
 People are exiting cities and rural land is being gobbled up.
 There is much greater demand on developed properties with utilities than raw land.
-If you have a travel trailer that doesn’t require hookups, you have a lot of options.
+If you have a travel trailer that doesn’t require hookups and can adventure on any surface under those all terrain tires, you have a lot of options.

 Most RV parks are overflowing and over-crowded, which is the opposite of social distancing.
 You could find yourself in a 10 campground with a thousand people, not a great experience.
 I highly encourage you to go rent a traditional RV or travel trailer from one of the RV-sharing websites now-adays.
 Take a “vacation” and stay at a few RV parks for a week.
 After that experience, it’s easy to understand the benefit of off-grid.
 I’m a big proponent of “learn by doing,” and this type of experience is worth its weight in gold!